michiganhackers/mh-todoist-slack-integration/README.md

 mh-todoist-slack-integration
 ============================

-Hooks up Todoist and Slack for much awesome
+Hooks up Todoist and Slack for much awesome.

+Development is done on the `dev` branch.  `Master` is a snapshot of what's running on Heroku.

 ## Installing